-Equispheres Inc. will receive a $3.5 million repayable contribution to accelerate production of its metal powder materials for additive manufacturing from the Federal Economic Development Agency for Southern Ontario (FEDDEV), Ontario Business Scale-up and Productivity Program.
+Equispheres Inc. will receive a $3.5-million repayable contribution to accelerate production of its metal powder materials for additive manufacturing from the Government of Canada, delivery by the Federal Economic Development Agency for Southern Ontario (FedDev Ontatio), through the Business Scale-up and Productivity program.
 Equispheres is bringing online additional high-speed commercial reactors to manufacture its patent-pending aluminum powders.

 “Equispheres metal powders have unique properties that enable faster production of stronger, lighter and more reliable 3D printed parts,” said Kevin Nicholds, CEO.
 “This contribution will allow us to scale up our production process and take advantage of an exponentially growing opportunity in the 3D printing space.”